jncc/terrahawk/notes/plan.md

 - [ ] Static website hosting on S3 / Cloudfront

 - [ ] Idea to remove Athena to horizontally scale for many concurrent users and reduce latency

+- [ ] Idea to put polygons behind the map detail for more usable choropleth

 Workstreams
 -----------